LukeBayler/cogserv-working-repo-LukeBayler/java/computer-vision/describe-image/README.md

 ## Building and Running the Sample

-1. From the command line, navigate to the samples root directory: `...\cognitive-services-samples\java\computer-vision\describe-image`.
+1. Open a command prompt and navigate to the directory where you extracted the sample repository.
+2. Navigate to the subdirectory containing this sample: `cognitive-services-samples\java\computer-vision\describe-image`.
 2. Enter `mvn compile exec:java -Dexec.cleanupDaemonThreads=false`.

 ## Next steps